 Listen to your agent.
 He will point out the reasons for the difference what he feels your house will sell for less.
 Perhaps your kitchen and home décor have not been updated for 30 years, and your neighbor just did a complete kitchen and bath remodel.
 Your home may have an old furnace or a roof that is at the end of its lifecycle, and your neighbor’s property just had a high-efficiency heater installed this year and the house re-roofed the year before.

 All aspects that determine value must be considered when setting the selling price.
 Listen to your agent.
 Your best interest is what will drive his success.
 You both have the same goal.
 Sell fast and for the best price.

 Be Accommodating as Humanly Possible.

 No one knows better than your Realtor that selling a home is stressful and compromises a homeowner's privacy.
 But getting as many buyers through the door as possible is key to a successful selling experience.
 Listen to your agent when he suggests you keep your home ready for a showing at the last minute.
 There are times when 24 hours notice will be impossible for a buyer, especially if they are from out of town.

 Leave Your Home for Showings

-A hovering homeowner is one of the last things a prospective buyer wants to deal with when they are touring a home.
-It’s uncomfortable trying to look into nooks and crannies with the current owner looking over your shoulder.
-Even if you stay in one room, or outside, your presence is a distraction from the one thing the buyers should be concentrating on, and that is can they envision themselves living in your home.
-Listen to your agent when he says, “go take Bruno for a walk” or go for a drive.
+A hovering homeowner is one of the last things a prospective buyer wants to deal with when touring a home.
+It’s uncomfortable looking into nooks and crannies with the current owner looking over your shoulder.
+Even if you stay in one room or outside, your presence is a distraction from the one thing the buyers should be concentrating on, and that is can they envision themselves living in your home.
+Listen to your agent when he says, “go take Bruno for a walk,” or go for a drive.

 Remove Your Pets